jcarlosglx/SparkReport/README.md

 ## Aim

-At present, information is valuable, but it is only unpredictable when we understand the impact that we can generate either with a product or service.
+At present, information is valuable, but it is only important when we understand the impact that we can generate either with a product, service or in this case our money.
 So having a tool that can synthesize the above through reports can, among many other
-things: add value to decision-making, simplify a sea of data, save time and effort.
+things: add value to decision-making, simplify a sea of data, save time and effort is a necessity.

 ## Features